Patbox/polymania/readme.md

 Additionally it includes:
 - It includes port of [Dark Paintings](https://modrinth.com/mod/dark-paintings) as a datapack/resourcepack combo, which you can find under `config/openloader/data/DarkPaintings.zip`.
-- Copy of [Cinderscapes](https://modrinth.com/mod/cinderscapes) music by LudoCrypt, compressed so it takes less space in the server resource pack.
-You can find it under `polymer/override_assets/assets/cinderscapes`.
 - Fork/Development version of [PolyMc by TheEpicBlock](https://github.com/TheEpicBlock/PolyMc) and [PolyConfig by TheEpicBlock](https://github.com/TheEpicBlock/PolyConfig), a translation layer without which this modpack would never exist, which source you can find on GitHub: [PolyMc](https://github.com/Patbox/polymc), [PolyConfig](https://github.com/TheEpicBlock/PolyConfig/pull/6).
 You can find them in `mods/PolyMc-(ver).jar` and `mods/polyconfig-(ver).jar`.
 - Modified version of Moss Carpet Overhang resource pack form [Vanilla Tweaks](https://vanillatweaks.net/), making it cull more when placed on sides of other carpets/blocks.
 You can find it in `polymer/override_assets/assets/minecraft/(block|item)/moss_carpet.json` and `polymer/override_assets/assets/minecraft/textures/block/moss_carpet_overlay.png`
 - [Unsanded by unascribed](https://modrinth.com/resourcepack/unsanded), modified to exist as it's own font instead of overriding vanilla.
 You can find it in `polymer/extra/Unsanded-1.1.1-custom.zip`.